9 Daily habits to create boundaries during lockdown

 6. Do non-tech activities

 Put your laptop, tablet and smartphone away.
-Read a book, pain, look at crosswords, do a jigsaw (they made a come back during lockdown) play cards, chess or chequers.
-Listen to music or something on TV or maybe a book, or audio book.
+Read a book, paint, look at crosswords, do a jigsaw (they made a come back during lockdown) play cards, chess or chequers.
+Listen to music or watch something on TV or maybe read a book, or listen to an audio book.
 Do some gardening or even housework, any activity that uses a different part of your brain.

 Out of lockdown you might have gone to the gym.
 Now you may have to exercise on your sitting room rug.
 It doesn’t matter – it just creates a psychological break.
 Maybe stretch or do some yoga.
 There are so many ways now to do this via Zoom or with Apps.
 In areas where you are now allowed to go outside, weather permitting take a walk.